 The themes of the albums tie together quite well.
-Born in the USA serves as a twenty-years-later sequel to Born to Run.
+Born in the USA serves as a reinvestigation of the themes to Born to Run.
 Both consider small town traps and the American dream.

 In Born to Run, Bruce emphatically rejects complacency.
 His subjects are kids and young adults who have no interest in dreaming big or loving deeply.

 Born in the U.S.A. shows a softer and more grown up side of Springsteen.
 His subject is older Americans whose chance at breaking free are long past.
 But he now depicts a pride and sentiment in staying loyal to humble roots.

 What the albums have in common is that they are two of Bruce’s best and most accessible albums.
 Their thematic and nominal links make them natural partners.

 I’ve been listening to them a lot recently, and I started wondering what a comparison might look like stacking up the twenty tracks on the two albums (8 on Run, 12 on USA) next to each other.

 I decided, as a thought exercise, to rank each track, from #20 to #1.
 Neither album has a bad track, and both have very high peaks.

 Highway isn’t a bad song, it just doesn’t stand out.
 The melody never really escalates into anything special and the themes are mostly retreads of ones from better songs elsewhere on the album.